redhat-documentation/tools/newdoc/README.md

     # pip3 install newdoc
     ```

-* On RHEL 7, CentOS 7, or macOS use the `pip` package manager, version 2:
+* On RHEL 7, CentOS 7, or macOS, use the `pip` package manager, version 2:

     ```
     # pip install newdoc